oldu73/doc/docs/docker/6-docker-datapersistence.md

 ```

 With 'TMPFS' if container is in an 'Exited' status, data aren't persisted.
-Relaunch container to observe that data aren't available anymore
+Relaunch container to observe that data aren't available anymore.
 ```console
 $ docker start -ai musing_wilbur
 $c cd data